-It is a 'business as usual' approach in this activity with no major or unusual expenditure expected or planned.
+It is a 'business as usual' approach in this activity.

 Planned work will continue on the expansion of treatment facilities at Twizel.
 In terms of the Twizel pond upgrades, the focus for the next year will be acquiring additional land at Twizel, which will also provide sufficient room for an eventual expansion of the treatment facilities as the population grows.